ricky0123/vad/README.md

 [![npm vad-node](https://img.shields.io/npm/v/@ricky0123/vad-node?color=blue&label=%40ricky0123%2Fvad-node&style=flat-square)](https://www.npmjs.com/package/@ricky0123/vad-node)
 [![npm vad-react](https://img.shields.io/npm/v/@ricky0123/vad-react?color=blue&label=%40ricky0123%2Fvad-react&style=flat-square)](https://www.npmjs.com/package/@ricky0123/vad-react)

-> Run callbacks on segments of user speech in a few lines of code
+> Run callbacks on segments of audio with user speech in a few lines of code

 This package aims to provide an accurate, user-friendly voice activity detector (VAD) that runs in the browser.
 It also has limited support for node.
 By using this package, you can prompt the user for microphone permissions, start recording audio, send segments of audio with speech to your server for processing, or show a certain animation or indicator when the user is speaking.